-- The values of the LCA can be derived from the declared product for any product in a range via rules to be documented (e.g. for comparable products of varying density) - An "average" or "representative" product is declared - The product with the largest potential environmental impact is declared as representative for a range - NOTE: The larger the variance among the products covered by an average TR/EPD, the less the average represents the intended typical product.
+- The values of the LCA can be derived from the declared product for any product in a range via rules to be documented (e.g., for comparable products of varying density) - An "average" or "representative" product is declared (see section 9.1 for the case of average products) - The product with the largest potential environmental impact is declared as representative for a range - NOTE: The larger the variance among the products covered by an average TR/EPD, the less the average represents the intended typical product.
 The selection of products to be covered in an average TR/EPD should be made in such a way that the resulting average TR/EPD is reasonably descriptive for the products covered in the average TR/EPD when considering the use of the average TR/EPD information in an overall assessment of the product.